openaleph/openaleph-procrastinate/docs/howto.md

 Another service that has access to the postgresql database can defer tasks to geocode.

+Either use a globally [known defer](./reference/defer.md) or follow the manual steps below.

 See the [`Job` model](./job.md) and make sure to properly [use the context manager to connect to procrastinate](https://procrastinate.readthedocs.io/en/stable/howto/basics/open_connection.html).

 ```python